 Cost of Living in Columbus

 Considering a city’s cost of living is a critical first step in deciding if you can financially make things work, especially if you have a family.
 Fortunately, Columbus ranks lower than the national average on a number of necessary expenses.
 Overall, the cost of living in Columbus is 10% lower than the national average.
-The median home price is about $260,000 and the average cost of rent is around $800.
-Housing expenses in general are 23% lower than the national average, and utilities are 22% lower, according to Pay Scale.
+The median home price is about $260,000, and the average cost of rent is around $800.
+Housing expenses, in general, are 23% lower than the national average, and utilities are 22% lower, according to Pay Scale.
 Transportation costs like bus fare and gas prices come in at 3% lower as well.

-The Job Market in Columbus
+How Is the Job Market in Columbus?

 The job market plays an instrumental role in determining whether a new city is the right fit, whether you are relocating for a current position or hoping to find something new.
 Fortunately, Columbus’s job market is faring pretty well.
 Home to a diverse and fairly robust job market, the unemployment rate sits at 3.8%, putting it just below the national average.
 The workforce breaks down as follows:

-- Health care and social assistance.
+- Healthcare and social assistance.
 This incorporates everything from nursing to medical administrative positions (Total employment: 139,900).

 - Accommodations and food service.
 This includes everything from hotel employees to restaurant workers to arena staff (Total employment: 90,000).